 - If they're interested, they'll come to me.

 - I don't want to embarrass myself.

 - I need to be careful about what I let slip out.

 - I don't have anything interesting to say.

-some work to overcome them.
+These are normal thoughts, and you should expect it to take some work to overcome them.
 The steps on the next page can help you get started.